percona/pmm-doc/source/dashboards/dashboard.mysql-amazon-aurora-metrics.rst

   space that contains metadata used to keep track of database objects, such as tables and indexes.

-.. _dashboard.mysql-amazon-aurora-metrics.amazon-aurora-statement-latency:
+.. _dashboard-mysql-amazon-aurora-metrics.amazon-aurora-statement-latency:

-`Amazon Aurora Statement Latency <dashboard.mysql-amazon-aurora-metrics.html#amazon-aurora-statement-latency>`_
+`Amazon Aurora Statement Latency <dashboard-mysql-amazon-aurora-metrics.html#amazon-aurora-statement-latency>`_
 ---------------------------------------------------------------------------------------------------------------

 This graph shows average latency for most important types of statements.
 Latency